Clarvynn/.github/profile/README.md

 OpenTelemetry defines the spec.
 Clarvynn defines the experience.

-This isn’t about patching metrics or traces.
-It’s about making observability **predictable, programmable, and powerful** — starting at the source.
+Clarvynn flips observability from reactive analysis to proactive control.
+No more guesswork.
+No more overload.
+Just meaningful, intelligent telemetry by default.

-If you’ve ever said “this dashboard doesn’t explain anything,”
-Clarvynn is for you.
+If you've ever struggled with dashboards that say too much but explain too little — Clarvynn is for you.

 ---

 ## Status

 - OSS-first
-- Actively under development
+- In active development
 - Launching soon